Look, nobody likes the sensation of waking up out of a good, deep sleep. After all, who wants to stop dreaming about being on a beach or flying?

 Sometimes your pooch’s eye crusties may be indicative of some underlying condition or problem.

 Everyone, even our pets, can get a case of dry eye sometimes.
 It’s only when it becomes a chronic condition that we should be worried.
+Is is also known as keratoconjunctivitis sicca or KCS.

 Too many tears